Incomplete Gamma Kernels: Generalizing Locally Optimal Projection Operators: Introduction

 \section{Introduction}

 }

 \IEEEPARstart{D}{igital} 3D scene models have become a crucial prerequisite for numerous applications in entertainment, advertisement, design, architecture, autonomous systems, and cultural heritage.
 In this context, the accurate digitization of real-world objects and scenes is of great relevance and offers new opportunities regarding a variety of tasks including AR/VR-based inspection and collecting realistic training data for tasks in robotics, autonomous driving, aerial or satellite surveys.
 Aside from professional scanning campaigns with expensive laser scanning equipment, there has also been an increasing trend towards more practical scene capture with consumer-grade hardware such as passive purely image-based scene scanning using Structure-from-Motion and Multi-view Stereo approaches, or with respective cheaper active time-of-flight depth sensors that have meanwhile even been integrated into numerous mobile devices.
-However, the use of passive scene scanning or active scanning based on cheap hardware with low sensor quality and low sensor resolution induces noise in both the capture process and the 3D reconstruction procedure, and thereby results in noisy point clouds and a low number of points that might not preserve finer geometric details in the reconstruction respectively, which, in turn, may lead to registration artifacts.
-Furthermore, the limited accessibility of capture conditions as well as occlusions induce holes in the reconstructed models.
-These challenges result in an increasing interest in robust surface reconstruction techniques capable of handling noise, outliers, registration artifacts and missing data.
+However, the use of passive scene scanning or active scanning based on cheap hardware with low sensor quality and low sensor resolution induces noise in the capture process and thereby results in noisy point clouds and a low number of points that might not preserve finer geometric details, which, in turn, may lead to artifacts in the registration and subsequent surface reconstruction procedures.
+Furthermore, the limited accessibility of capture conditions as well as occlusions induce holes and highly irregular samplings and distributions of the captured data.
+These challenges result in an increasing interest in robust filtering techniques that are capable of handling noise, outliers, registration artifacts, as well as irregularly-sampled and missing data and can provide a clean, denoised, and uniformly resampled point cloud suitable for high-fidelity surface reconstruction.